 There’s no denying that healthcare in the US costs a pretty penny.
 That’s why a high percentage of Americans are looking for health insurance.
 The US has a system of both public and private insurance.
 Public programs are available only for people with low incomes, people with disabilities, or people aged 65 and older.
 Forty-eight percent of Americans are enrolled in private health insurance through their employers.
 So what should self-employed people or those who have no insurance from their employer do if they want to get coverage as well?
 There’s only one solution — strike a deal with a private insurance company.

 Oscar Health operates only in the US, so it’s quite logical to ask: Will a new health insurance app attract customers if it has a competitor like Oscar?
 First, Oscar only operates in Ohio, New Jersey, California, Tennessee, Texas, Florida, Arizona, Michigan, and New York.
 Second, users complain about no dental and vision insurance.
-In addition, they complain about the unclear list of services the company covers.
+In addition, they complain about the unclear list of health insurance services the company covers.
 That’s why entrepreneurs have every chance to create a robust Oscar rival that will solve existing problems and make health insurance even more convenient.

 #2 Is there demand for private health insurance in other countries?